-Moreover, many retail businesses are also using blockchain to bring in the future of currencies, cryptocurrencies.
+Moreover, many retail businesses are also using blockchain applications to bring in the future of currencies, cryptocurrencies.
+They have blockchain engineers to infuse their enterprise software with this tech or build a new blockchain application from scratch.
 In the future, retail might allow cryptocurrencies as a deposit for hard cash to get more business from across the borders.
 Customer loyalty programs can be commissioned by retail people using blockchain.

-On a different aspect, it can also help eliminate the inefficiencies of logistics and supply chain management in the retail industry.
+On a different aspect, this use of blockchain in real life ecommerce applications can also help eliminate the inefficiencies of logistics and supply chain management in the retail industry.

-Ecoinmerce is a Washington based e-commerce platform that allows its users to own digital assets like brands, stores, and crypto.
-These are blockchain tokens which they can then use for trading across the marketplace.
+Ecoinmerce is a Washington-based e-commerce platform that allows its users to own digital assets like brands, stores, and crypto.
+These are blockchain tokens that they can then use for trading across the marketplace.
 It achieved to reduce the product price by 60%.

-Shopin connects retailers with customers and helps the former get a better insight into customer behavior using blockchain.
+Shopin connects retailers with customers and helps the former get a better insight into customer behavior using blockchain applications.
 It stores the customer information with their consent (for which they are rewarded in cryptocurrency) and shares it with retailers.